Golden Leopard: History

 For the first two years the award was known as Best Film (Miglior film).
 Then for several years the award went by the name of Grand Prize (Gran premio).
 In 1950 and 1952 the award was from the International Jury of Journalists (Giuria internazionale dei giornalisti); in 1953 and 1954 the award was from the International Jury of Critics (Giuria internazionale della critica); in 1955 the award was from the Jury of Swiss-Italian Radio (Giuria della Radio della Svizzera Italiana); in 1957 the award was from the Jury of the Swiss Association of Cinematographic Press (Giuria dell'Associazione Svizzera della stampa cinematografica).
 In 1958 and 1960–65 the award was the Golden Sail (Vela d'oro).
 In 1959 it was the Prize for Best Direction (Premio per la migliore regia).
 In 1966 and 1967 the prize was the Grand Prize of the Jury of Youth (Gran premio della Giuria dei giovani).
 Finally, it became the Golden Leopard in 1968.

+Soviet filmmaker Svetlana Proskurina was the first woman to win the prize at the 43rd edition, for Accidental Waltz (1990).
+While René Clair is the only director to have won the award twice, winning in the first two years of the festival.